Pet Names, How Do You Choose?

 Is it down to taste? emotional attachments to the name? or do you think your pet looks like a Ben or Lady?

 The most common pet names for 2016 are: –

 My own dogs are called Holly because she was born on Christmas Eve and Mr. Darcy because he was an unwanted rescue and I wanted him to have a name to be proud of.
 We recently lost our boy Alfie who was named just because it suited him.

 I also have nicknames for my dogs which naturally evolve over time.
-I fostered a Jack Russell with a black mark in the middle of his head and he became Spotty Man.
+Once, I fostered a Jack Russell with a black mark in the middle of his head and he became Spotty Man.
 I could not possibly repeat the names I have for Darcy!

 I do tend to go for old-fashioned names with a comical twist, there was a guinea pig called Mabel and a house rabbit called Albert.
 The hamster who lived to a grand old age was called Malcolm.
 There was also a grey rabbit called Macy (not the most original I must admit).

 Paris Hilton has owned Chihuahuas called Tinkerbell and Peter Pan.
 Barack Obama has a Portuguese Water dog simply called Bo.
-We don’t tend to hear the more traditional nonhuman names like Patch, Rover, Spot, and Lady these days.
+However, we don’t tend to hear the more traditional nonhuman names like Patch, Rover, Spot, and Lady these days.
 If you think the pet will bring a source of luck to you then Lucky is an option, especially if the pet has come from a rescue situation.
 Maybe something more unusual like Bijou, Latte or Phoenix?

 Experts tell us to choose a short, snappy name that the pet can easily pick up.
 Watch out for names that sound like a command i.e. No and Joe.
 Consider the pet size and personality when they are fully grown and of course don’t pick a name you will be ashamed of shouting in public!